Should You Still Pull Out With A Condom? | Safe Sex Facts

 • Benefits: No cost; no devices needed; immediate.

-• Drawbacks: High failure rate; no STI protection; requires self-control.
+• Drawbacks: Higher failure rate; no STI protection; requires self-control.

-BOTH Combined (Pull Out + Condom) N/A (No formal studies)
+BOTH Combined (Pull Out + Condom) N/A (No formal large-scale studies)

-Note: No large-scale clinical trials have specifically measured combined effectiveness rates since typical condom use already aims for perfect application each time.
+Note: No large-scale clinical trials have specifically measured combined effectiveness rates since standard condom-use studies already assume the condom is being used for the full act of intercourse.

 The Role of Communication and Consent in Using Dual Methods